NazarZherebetskyi/paho.mqtt.android/README.md

 ### Building from source

  - Open a terminal and navigate to this directory (org.eclipse.paho.android.service)
- - Run the command ``./gradlew clean assemble exportJar` or on Windows: `gradlew.bat clean assemble exportJar`
+ - Run the command `./gradlew clean org.eclipse.paho.android.service:assemble org.eclipse.paho.android.service:publish` or on Windows: `gradlew.bat clean assemble exportJar`

 ### Running the Sample App: